palkan/action_policy/docs/instrumentation.md

 The `action_policy.apply_rule` might have a large number of failures, 'cause it also tracks the usage of non-raising applications (i.e. `allowed_to?`).

+### `action_policy.init`

+This event is triggered every time a new policy object is initialized.

+The event contains the following information:

+- `:policy` – policy class name.

+This event is useful if you want to track the number of initialized policies per _action_ (for example, when you want to ensure that the [memoization](caching.md) works as expected).

 ## Turn off instrumentation

 Instrumentation is enabled by default.
 To turn it off add to your configuration: